mishaRomanov/test-ozon/README.md

 DATABASE_NAME = "linksdb"
 PASSWORD = ""``

-Build an app with `go build cmd/main.go` and setup the config as shown earlier
+Build an app with `go build cmd/main.go` in `cmd` directory and setup the config as shown earlier

 `./main` to run